Read the letter from scientists advocating Allegheny National Forest wilderness -- 61 signers so far! (69 K)

 Write your members of Congress!

-Print several copies of the letter, each with the proper salutation for the following members of Congress.
-One copy each should go to Senator Arlen Specter and Senator Bob Casey.
-The primary targets in the U.S. House are Congressman Glenn Thompson and Congresswoman Kathy Dahlkemper.
-If you do not live in their districts, address the letter to your own U.S. Rep. with copies to Rep. Thompson and Rep. Dahlkemper.
+2. Print several copies of the letter, each with the proper salutation for the following members of Congress.
+One copy each should go to Senator Pat Toomey and Senator Bob Casey.
+The primary decision maker in the U.S. House is Congressman Glenn Thompson, who represents the entirety of the ANF.
+If you do not live in his district, address the letter to your own U.S. Rep. with a copy to Rep. Thompson.
 Find out who your representative is by visiting http://www.house.gov

 Thank you for helping to support permanent protection for the last remaining wild areas of the Allegheny National Forest for future generations to use and enjoy!